implico/frontend-starter/README.md

 ```

 `APP.modules` contains functional, utility methods, by default:
-* `page`: allows to check if passed id meets the body id indicator (see APP.pages.index.init function above).
-Tou can pass optionally an array of ids.
+* `page`: allows to check if passed id meets the `body` id indicator (see APP.pages.news.init function above).
+Alternatively, you can pass an array of ids.
-* `isRes` (is resolution): in your styles, add a z-index to the body element depending on media query breakpoint (1, 2, 3 for mobile, tablet and desktop respectively) and use this function to check the current breakpoint
+* `isRes` (is resolution): in your styles, add a `z-index` to the `body` element depending on media query breakpoint (1, 2, 3 for mobile, tablet and desktop respectively) and use this function to check the current breakpoint

 ### Images